inko-lang/inko/README.md

 ## Supported Platforms

-Inko supports any Unix like platform, such as Linux, Mac OS, or BSD.
+Inko supports any Unix-like platform, such as Linux, Mac OS, or BSD.
 Technically Inko also works on Windows, but installing from source requires a Linux compatibility layer such as [MSYS2](http://www.msys2.org/) or [Linux for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10).